 “I know on my night I can beat anyone they put in front of me, I just need the opportunities to shine.”

 Opponent Thomas Essomba isn’t new to 12-round fights but Marc believes he has the skills to overcome yet another opponent.

 He said: “I’m not going to look for the big shots because he’s a tough guy.
 He’s been in with the best, I’m just gonna pace myself and if it comes it comes, if not I’ll win on points.

 “After this fight, I can hopefully start fighting for the belts and bring them back to Salford.”

 Fans can look out for Livewire’s new Salford entrance song which he will be keeping a secret until Saturday.

-You can catch the fight via the Fightzone TV app for just £4.99.
+The fight will be streamed on the Fightzone TV app for £4.99.